richdayandnight/hugo-site/content/posts/my-awesome-experience-of-attending-camps-with-strangers.md

   Gradually, I became conscious of my drinking habits not just by myself, but also with the unintentional help of people around me.
 I noticed how people around me care about their drinking habits and this has inspired me to do the same.
 Instead of drinking soda for drinks, I only drink juice or water now (I still drink the soda if I got a meal with soda for free though since I think it’s a waste if nobody else drinks it).
 I substituted coffee with tea as tea doesn’t make me palpitate and actually provides health benefits.
 Recently, I started limiting myself with 2 milk tea or frappe or any sugar-heavy drinks a month.
 And finally, I get to reach the recommended amount of water to drink every day through drinking 2 glasses of water each as soon as I wake up in the morning, right before I sleep, during meals, and in between meals.

   Drinking lots of water that is well-provided in the camps I attended also further validated my belief that hydration is essential in making our mind and body operate.
 After all, the body is about more ore less 60% water.
 I thought it was foolish for me not to monitor my drinking of water in the past.

 * **Maintain physical fitness to prevent illnesses**

   Those who are close to me know that I’m prone to having a runny nose, especially during the rainy season.
 In recent years, I have a suspicion that I might’ve developed allergic rhinitis as a response to the increase of dust mites in our dilapidating house.
 Due to this condition, when I come in contact with an allergen I uncontrollably sneeze and cough which is uncomfortable not only for me but also for people around me.
 This is one of the reasons why I always carry a handkerchief whenever I go out.

   My condition has gotten better now since we’re having our house reconstructed but during the camps where I was exposed to shifting temperatures, especially when I went to Korea on Autumn/Winter, I was struggling with my runny nose all the time.

-  Now to prevent any type of illness in the future, I came up with concrete steps to keep my body healthy.
+  Now, to prevent any type of illness in the future, I came up with concrete steps to keep my body healthy.

-  * **Drink vitamins**
+  1. **Drink vitamins**

      Drinking vitamins is something I neglected in the past but through research, I got to understand its importance as nutritional supplements.
 Some doctors suggest that if one can eat a complete healthy balanced diet every day, vitamins may not be necessary.
 Since I don’t really get my dose of vegetables every single day, for example, I think multivitamins fills that nutrient gap for me.

-  * **Pick up a Sport/Hobby**
+  2. **Pick up a Sport/Hobby**

      I exercise only when the situation requires me to.
 In elementary and high school, Physical Education classes were exercise for me.
 In college, commuting was the exercise for me.
 One to three hours of public transportation every day was the norm so I treated all the walking and chasing of jeepneys and UV Express as exercise.
 My brother told me that this ain’t exercise and I didn’t want to admit that he’s right so I strongly defended that commuting is enough for me to keep a healthy body when it’s not.

      On my birthday last February, I asked my mother that if she bought me shoes, I’d use it to run.
 My mother did buy me the shoes but I haven’t used it to run until two months ago, I remembered my brother suggesting to me to use an application called C25k (Couch to 5k) if I really wanted to pick up running as a sport.
 Basically, this application is perfect for couch potatoes like me who don’t do much exercise beforehand.
 Since that day I ran 3k almost every day.
 I’m about three-fourths done in the running program and went through a lot of changes.
 From not being able to run for merely 30 seconds straight, I’m now able to run 24 minutes straight without stopping.
 I’m feeling a lot better and healthier than before and I also don’t have frequent allergic reactions.
 I have a good feeling that I’ll be able to have a good relationship with this sport onwards.
 What’s amazing with this application also is that it has an existing and active Reddit community online which inspires me more to continue running.

-  * **Monitor Diet**
+  3. **Monitor Diet**

      Cooking is something that I occasionally enjoy in the past.
 Currently, it has grown more into me especially now that I’m in the process of changing my lifestyle into a healthy one.
 I've always loved eating food and I think the reason why I love it so much is because my mom is a good cook.
 These days I’ve been cooking various Filipino delicacies making me more knowledgeable with the ingredients used and their health benefits.
 I was refreshed with basic concepts on nutrition like macronutrients and micronutrients.
 It’s funny to think that I care about these concepts now, 8+ years after these were introduced to me in elementary.
 Ah, I’m getting old.
 Anyway, because of cooking, I can say I’m a little bit more aware of what I put inside my body.
 I can also now do a rough estimate of the calories that I eat every day.

      Currently, I’m cutting down on rice through eating at most 1 cup every meal and am limiting myself of the number of calories I intake every day (just a rough estimate and not to the decimal point).
 These days I’m trying to lose weight so I _tried_ a trending diet method called 16/8 intermittent fasting which involves eating only during an 8-hour window and fasting for the remaining 16 hours, but … I’ve been failing (haha).
 I get pretty hungry at night and even though I try to drink water to satiate my hunger, I tend to pace back and forth in the kitchen until I get a bite of some food.

      I don’t know if I’ll get to succeed in that diet in the future, but it did wonders to my very close friend and she seems quite healthy too.
 For now, I’ll just trust that my calorie limiting and running activities will continuously help me in losing weight.

 ### Conclusion: